 Given the high number of videos posted on the platform, TikTok’s algorithm must process a volume of content that none of the previous platforms had to process.
 And when it comes to processing this huge stream of user-generated content, the TikTok algorithm is built so that every video has a chance:

-“Although a video is likely to be viewed more if it is posted by an account that has many followers (…) neither the number of followers nor the fact that the account has previously had high performing videos is direct factors in the recommendation system “.
+“Although a video is likely to be viewed more if it is posted by an account that has many followers (…) neither the number of followers nor the fact that the account has previously had high performing videos are direct factors in the recommendation system.”

 So if we sum it all up: first of all, you have over 500 million active users browsing their feeds, looking for something interesting and engaging.
 Then, half of them upload content to the platform, in the hopes of becoming influencers in turn.
 All of this creates a huge reservoir of content that the algorithm will be able to process, test and advance.
 It is this balance that gives birth to viral dances and challenges, essential elements of the platform.